 RV insurance is similar to auto insurance in that it covers damage to your recreational vehicle and other vehicles involved, as well as medical expenses to any affected party, if you’re involved in an accident.
 Depending on the type of coverage you need or what may be required by your lender, you can choose between liability and full coverage, with an option to add coverages for things like roadside assistance, towing & labor, and vacation liability.

-RV insurance provides coverage for Class A, B & C motorhomes as well as travel trailers, truck bed campers and pop-up campers.
+RV insurance provides coverage for Class A, B & C motorhomes as well as travel trailers, fifth wheel campers and pop-up campers.
 You can also choose between coverages designed for part-time or full-time use.

 However, depending on your auto insurance policy — and your vehicle’s towing capacity, your daily driver’s liability coverage may transfer to travel trailers and pop-up campers that you pull behind it.
 So you may already be covered if your pull-behind unit causes damage to someone else’s vehicle, but that coverage may not protect your pull-behind unit from the damage it sustains.